 Banbury Oversized Drape Crochet Cardigan Free Pattern

-The yarn is 100% nylon and is called Feels Like Bliss from Lion Brand Yarns.
+The yarn is 100% nylon and is from Lion Brand Yarns.
 It’s also machine washable.
 It has a little bit of fluff on it but still frogs easily.
 This can be important to new beginners (and designers like us who make lots of changes to their patterns) as we appreciate that sometimes we all need to frog.
 Knowing how easily a yarn can unravel is important when selecting a pattern and useful in gauging frustration levels.
+You can find all the details of this yarn in “Crochet Materials” below including some alternatives.

 Banbury Oversized Drape Crochet Cardigan Free Pattern